mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/fixed-timestamp-array-2.md

 ---
 title: FixedTimestampArray<T1, T2> struct
-description: Defines the functionality of a fixed-sized unidimensional array of FixedTimestamp elements.
+description: "Defines the functionality of a fixed-sized unidimensional array of FixedTimestamp elements. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Defines the functionality of a fixed-sized unidimensional array of FixedTimestamp elements.